Nilsen84/lunar-client-qt/README.md

 with a launcher interface at every launch.
 Launch Lunar Client Qt with the --nogui argument and you will be launched into lunar client using the options you have used in the previous launch.
 It can be added to a shortcut of the program with ease.

+## Helper program support
+It is common for people to use external programs to enhance their minecraft experience.
+These programs range from chat log readers to memory readers and programs using JNI to interact with minecraft's JVM.
+This launcher includes built-in support to launch such programs alongside lunar client.

 ## Build instructions
 Make sure you have Qt 5.15+ and CMake 3.16+ installed.
 ```